About Me – Saxophonist and Saxophone Teacher

 DipABRSM – Currently studying for this qualification to further understand and improve on my classical saxophone playing.
 Never stand still!

-If you haven’t already been on one of our workshops I thoroughly recommend you come along and join in the fun learning and playing with other musicians.
+If you haven’t already been on one of these workshops I thoroughly recommend you come along and join in the fun learning and playing with other musicians.
 I am happy to discuss suitability for our workshops.

 Am I The Right Saxophone Teacher For You?